 How we prepare it:

-Each season I harvest the plantain leaves and hang them to dry.
-Once dry, they are turned into an infused oil that is subsequently used to create our Plaintain First Aid Salve as well as our Sting Sticks.
+Each season, I harvest the plantain leaves and hang them to dry.
+Once dry, they are turned into an infused oil that is subsequently used to create our Mountain Medicine Salve, as well as many of our other products.

 4. Chokecherries